-- the initiation, progress, timing, costs and results of clinical trials for our product candidates; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more trials than we currently expect; - the cost to establish, maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing any patents or other intellectual property rights; - market acceptance of our product candidates; - the cost and timing of selecting, auditing and developing manufacturing capabilities, and potentially validating manufacturing sites for commercial-scale manufacturing; - the cost and timing for obtaining pricing and reimbursement, which may require additional trials to address pharmacoeconomic benefit; - the cost of establishing sales, marketing and distribution capabilities for our drug candidates if either candidate receives regulatory approval and we determine to commercialize it ourselves; - the costs of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the diversion of healthcare resources away from the conduct of clinical trials as a result of the ongoing COVID-19 pandemic, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - the interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic; - the cost of disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of our products, which would adversely impact our ability to continue our clinical trial operations. - the effect of competing technological and market developments; and - our need to implement additional internal systems and infrastructure, including financial and reporting systems, to meet our requirements as a public company.
+- the initiation, progress, timing, costs and results of clinical trials for our product candidates; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more trials than we currently expect; - the cost to establish, maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing any patents or other intellectual property rights; - market acceptance of our product candidates; - the cost and timing of selecting, auditing and developing manufacturing capabilities, and potentially validating manufacturing sites for commercial-scale manufacturing; - the cost and timing for obtaining pricing and reimbursement, which may require additional trials to address pharmacoeconomic benefit; - the cost of establishing sales, marketing and distribution capabilities for our drug candidates if either candidate receives regulatory approval and we determine to commercialize it ourselves; - the costs of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the interruption of key clinical trial activities, such as clinical trial site monitoring; - the cost of disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of our products, which would adversely impact our ability to continue our clinical trial operations. - the effect of competing technological and market developments; and - our need to implement additional internal systems and infrastructure, including financial and reporting systems, to meet our requirements as a public company.